Torres accuses SLO County supervisor of helping kill Adam Hill

 After two years of marriage, Hill and Torres separated in the fall of 2016, according to court records.
 In early 2019, Hill filed for divorce.

-Hill submitted an entry of judgment and a proposed judgment on Jan.
+Hill submitted a proposed judgment on Jan.
 24, 2020, in order to finalize their legal split.

 On March 11, the FBI raided Hill’s office at the county government center and his Shell Beach home.
 Shortly after the last agent left his home, Hill attempted to kill himself.
 First responders then transported Hill to Arroyo Grande Community Hospital.